 Transcatheter Aortic Valve Replacement (TAVR)

-Understanding your heart valve problem
+Understanding the problem in the heart valve

-What is Valve Stenosis?
+What is known as Valve Stenosis?

 What is Aortic Valve Stenosis (AS)?